bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 2: 00:45:44

 No, sorry, that's something I didn't try.
-And I'd like to add that intuitively, I think that the difficulty or the problem would be that if enough people would use this kind of transactions, and you would have a continuous flow of these transactions, which could create kind of a backlog of coin join transactions that you need to find the mappings for, which is what I mean in the complexity increases when you have when you use it continuously.
+And I'd like to add that intuitively, I think that the difficulty or the problem would be that if enough people would use this kind of transactions, and you would have a continuous flow of these transactions, which could create kind of a backlog of coinjoin transactions that you need to find the mappings for, which is what I mean in the complexity increases when you use it continuously.
 On the other hand, linking, for example, two outputs together could actually be more easy if they both appear again as inputs in the next coinjoin transactions.
 That is one of the open questions, one of the open problems.